CarlosGS/facemask-print-vertical/source_code/generic_stacker/README.md

 Normally there is NO need for support material.

-## The example used is https://3dverkstan.se/protective-visor/ by 3dverkstan
+## The example used is https://3dverkstan.se/protective-visor/ by 3dverkstan.
+More files are [here](https://github.com/CarlosGS/facemask-print-vertical/tree/master/stl)

 ![](photo.png)